Hope tire smoke doesn't make you cough.

 - Scoring Points:

-- Unusually for a driving game.
-You continously gain points as you drive, and get a big bonus based on time left if you reach the goal.
+- Like many driving games, you continously gain points as you drive, and get a big bonus based on time left if you reach the goal.

 - In OutRun 2, you gain points for passing traffic cars, and even more for passing rivals, but hitting a car will reduce the bonus you get from passing it.